caroline-bonnes/coa-adk-agent/readme.md

 # COA-ADK-Agent

-An AI Agent built with the ADK Framework that analyzes a certificate of analysis against it's spec sheet.
+An AI Agent built with the ADK Framework that analyzes a certificate of analysis against a spec sheet.

 ## Getting Started